 - Head injuries including skull fracture and concussions;

 - Spinal Cord injuries including paralysis;

 - Bone fractures;

 - Amputation and disfigurement; and

 Trap Door and Trench Accident Injuries Lawyers

 Are you injured and suffering from falling into a trench or trap door while walking or riding your bike?
 Do you have a close family member or friend who is?
 If yes then you need to consult with us as soon as possible.
 While workers in California are protected under the Workers' Compensation system, the general public is not.
 This means that they must show liability on the person who runs the construction site or on the property owner.
 In order to prove liability (or negligence), an investigation into who is liable and what the site looks like before it changes must happen.
 And, because these incidents are the cause of serious injuries that have lifelong consequences, the stakes are high.
 However, if there was a third party involved in the accident, then you could also pursue a civil jury trial to recover for your damages.
-The Napolin Law Firm has both the experience and the resources of a powerful plaintiff's law firm.
+Napolin Accident Injury Lawyer has both the experience and the resources of a powerful plaintiff's law firm.
 Our attorneys have decades of trial experience and know how to prove and recover on catastrophic injury lawsuits.